-7. Project Management and Construction Administration
+6. Project Management and Construction Administration

+- 6.1.
+The STATE will issue a Design-Build Contract(s) to fulfill its PROJECT responsibilities.
+The STATE's Design-Build Contract will be issued and managed in accordance with current STATE contracting practices. - 6.2.
+The STATE shall act as the sole authority in the administration of the Design-Build Contract(s).
+The STATE shall allow the CITY to consult with and make inquiries of the STATE Project Engineer or designee, attend meetings, and have access to all documentation concerning those portions of the PROJECT subject to CITY review as described in Exhibit C of this AGREEMENT.
+The CITY shall not provide direction, directly or indirectly, to the STATE's consultant(s) or Design-Builder, but may communicate with the Design-Builder as provided in Exhibit C.

+6.3.
+The PARTIES agree to follow the Procedures as outlined in Exhibit C.

+7. Task Orders - Invoicing, Payment, Records Retention, and Audits

 - 7.1.
-The STATE will issue a Design-Build Contract(s) to fulfill its PROJECT responsibilities.
-The STATE's Design-Build Contract will be issued and managed in accordance with current STATE contracting practices. - 7.2.
-The STATE shall act as the sole authority in the administration of the STATE construction contract(s).
-The STATE shall allow the CITY to consult with and make inquiries of the STATE Project Engineer or designee, attend meetings, and have access to all documentation concerning those portions of the PROJECT subject to CITY review as described in Exhibit E of this AGREEMENT.
-The CITY shall not provide direction, directly or indirectly, to the STATE's consultant(s) or Design-Builder, but may communicate with the Design Builder as provided in Exhibit E. - 7.3.
-The PARTIES agree to follow the Procedures as outlined in Exhibit E.

-8. Task Orders - Invoicing, Payment, Records Retention, and Audits

-- 8.1.
-Some or all of the work undertaken pursuant to this AGREEMENT, or additional work as agreed to by the PARTIES, may be governed by Task Orders. - 8.1.1.
-The STATE and the CITY (either SDOT, SPU, or SCL) (individually the PARTY or collectively the PARTIES) may initiate a Task Order, which will be jointly executed by the STATE and the appropriate CITY department. - 8.1.2.
-All Task Orders shall be signed by a Designated Representative of the initiating PARTY and deemed executed when counter-signed by the Designated Representative of the other PARTY. - 8.1.3.
-The general terms and conditions of this AGREEMENT shall be applicable to all Task Orders issued under this AGREEMENT. - 8.1.4.
-Additional information related to Task Orders, Task Order invoicing and payment, and Task Order administration can be found in attached Exhibit D. - 8.2.
+Some or all of the work undertaken pursuant to this AGREEMENT, or additional work as agreed to by the PARTIES, may be governed by Task Orders. - 7.1.1.
+The STATE and the CITY (either SDOT, SPU, or SCL) (individually the PARTY or collectively the PARTIES) may initiate a Task Order, which will be jointly executed by the STATE and the appropriate CITY department. - 7.1.2.
+All Task Orders shall be signed by a Designated Representative of the initiating PARTY and deemed executed when counter-signed by the Designated Representative of the other PARTY. - 7.1.3.
+The general terms and conditions of this AGREEMENT shall be applicable to all Task Orders issued under this AGREEMENT. - 7.1.4.
+Additional information related to Task Orders, Task Order invoicing and payment, and Task Order administration can be found in attached Exhibit B. - 7.2.
 Availability of Records.
-All PROJECT records in support of all costs incurred and actual expenditures kept by the PARTIES associated with Task Order generated under this AGREEMENT shall be maintained in accordance with procedures prescribed by the Washington State Auditor's Office.
-The records shall be open to inspection by the PARTIES during normal business hours, and shall be retained and made available for such inspection for a period of not less than six (6) years from the final payment.
+All PROJECT records in support of all costs incurred and actual expenditures kept by the PARTIES associated with a Task Order generated under this AGREEMENT shall be maintained in accordance with procedures prescribed by the Washington State Auditor's Office.
+The records shall be open to inspection by the PARTIES during normal business hours and shall be retained and made available for such inspection for a period of not less than six (6) years from the final payment.
 Copies of said records shall be furnished to the PARTIES upon request.
-This requirement shall be included in all third-party contracts related to the work entered into by the CITY to fulfill the terms of this AGREEMENT
+This requirement shall be included in the Design-Build Contract and any third-party contracts for work entered into by the CITY to fulfill the terms of this AGREEMENT - 7.3.

-8.3.
 Audit.
 If an audit is requested by either PARTY related to Task Orders, the PARTIES agree to cooperate fully with any such audit and provide documentation as is requested in support of all costs.

-9. Property Rights Acquisition
+8. Property Rights Acquisition

-9.1.
+8.1.
 The STATE will acquire, at its expense, any real property rights required for the PROJECT, including temporary construction easements.

-10. Permitting
+9. Permitting